NorfolkGreg/GregCustom/resources/ReadMe.txt

 is wider this colour appears on either side.

 --pagebkgnd: Page Background
-This is the default background colour for the page content area.
+Unless over written by the header, menu, main or footer areas of the page this colour will be used.

 --headerbkgnd: Header Background
 This colour is used as a background to the Site and Page